 Step 2 – Where do I seek advice?

-Council’s offers a FREE-OF-CHARGE advice via either the Duty Officer or through a formal pre-DA meeting.
+Council’s offers development advice via either the Duty Officer or through a formal pre-lodgement advice meeting.
 It is recommended that you discuss how to prepare your application with Council development assessment officers.
-We can help you understand the relevant site constraints and establish broad concepts for your proposal.
-The pre-DA meeting is informal, with no fixed agenda or minutes taken.
-Formal plans are not required for pre-DA discussions but sketch plans can assist.
 Advice should be sought early in the development process so you can amend your plans or budget accordingly to address Council’s requirements.

 The DA process can complicated.
 If you are not familiar with the planning controls it is recommended that you seek the services of a professional.
 For relatively minor applications (eg. houses, sheds) you may need to seek the assistance of a draftsperson or designer to prepare plans and other documents required for your proposal.
 If your application is for a larger or more complex proposal (eg. townhouses, industrial building) you may require an architect and qualified town planning consultant to prepare the plans and statement of environmental effects.